Frequently asked questions

 What happens to my mail?

-All mail and parcels for students in the accommodation is delivered to the student accommodation office located near the blocks of flats, which is open 24 hours a day, 7 days a week.
+All mail and parcels for students in the accommodation is delivered to the Residences Office located near the blocks of flats, which is open 24 hours a day, 7 days a week.
 Please make sure you use your new term-time address when ordering items and let our team know if you are expecting a parcel.
-When you leave the student accommodation you must make your own arrangements to have your mail forwarded – we do not offer a forwarding service.
+Your delivery address should be entered using the template below.

 If I have a problem, who do I talk to?